victorguidi/victorguidi/README.md

 ## About me

 I'm a full-stack developer.
-I enjoy building stuff from scratch and finding out how things works.
+I enjoy building stuff from scratch and finding out how things work.
 I don't really care about languages, but I do care about my OS, I use Arch btw.
 And I love to spend time outside too!

 <p align="left">
    <a href="https://www.linkedin.com/in/victor-guidi/">